 I now coach my son’s Under 13 team, and yesterday they lost to a very powerful, all conquering team of older lads.
 They tried as hard as they could, but for the team as a whole, the gulf was too wide.
 They’d not been close to being bowled out all year, but yesterday they were knocked over collectively for less than one of the players had scored individually in a recent game.
 They will be stronger for it the next time.

 My last ignominious innings was preceded by 10+ years of no practice at all, so blaming my 40+ year old eyes and reflexes is a cop out.
 I play golf most weekends, but apart from the occasional 5 minute blast on the driving range and swinging of a few clubs a few minutes before my first drive, I don’t practice.
 No wonder it can take my game a few holes to warm up.
-And in any case, the driving range in no way resembles the pressures and situations you encounter on the golf course, among thick bushes in a bad sandy lie with swirling gusts of wind when you’ve already had 3 shots.
+And in any case, the driving range in no way resembles the pressures and situations you encounter on the golf course, among thick bushes in a bad sandy lie with swirling gusts of wind when you’ve already had 3 shots and people glaring at you to get on with it.

 In my U-13 cricket team I know exactly who has practised well all season, and who has not.
 Those that have come on this year, have practised the most.
-Those that have not, have stood still.
+Those that have not, and taken it all too lightly or a chance to socialise have stood still.

 People say to me (which is very nice of them) that I ‘own the stage’ or am a ‘natural speaker’ when I am doing a presentation or moderating a panel discussion.
 Believe me, at school, I would go bright red if the teacher so much as looked in my direction.
 I was a geeky, awkward and slightly overweight 12 and 13 year old, not very confident, a bit shy and hated any attention in class.